-Trump urges boycott of Goodyear Tire and Rubber Company over 'ban' on MAGA hats
+Trump urges boycott of Goodyear tyres over 'ban' on MAGA hats

 "Get better tires for far less!
 (This is what the Radical Left Democrats do.
 Two can play the same game, and we have to start playing it now!)," Trump tweeted.

-Trump's tweet followed a report from WIBW television station in Topeka, Kansas, based on an anonymous Goodyear employee's screenshot that listed Black Lives Matter and Lesbian, Gay, Bisexual, Transgender Pride messages as acceptable while politically affiliated slogans and material, including "MAGA Attire" and "Blue Lives Matter," were listed as unacceptable.
+Trump's tweet followed a report from WIBW television station in Topeka, Kansas, based on an anonymous Goodyear employee's screenshot that listed Black Lives Matter and Lesbian, Gay, Bisexual, Transgender Pride messages as acceptable while politically affiliated slogans and material, including "MAGA Attire" and "Blue Lives Matter", were listed as unacceptable.
 The screenshot was described in the report as part of the company's diversity training.

 But Goodyear responded to Trump with a tweet of its own, saying that the company was the focus of a conversation that "created some misconceptions about our policies and our company.
-Goodyear has always wholeheartedly supported both equality and law enforcement and will continue to do so."
+Goodyear has always wholeheartedly supported both equality and law enforcement and will continue to do so".

 The company said the screenshot was not created or distributed by the company's corporate offices or part of a diversity training class.
 However, it also stressed that it does ask its workers to "refrain from workplace expressions in support of political campaigning for any candidate or political party, as well as similar forms of advocacy that fall outside the scope of racial justice and equity issues".